Thykof/dusa-auto-pool/README.md

 This program is a bot that automatically balance the liquidity to the Dusa pool.

-You must have WMAS and WETH in a same ratio.

-The bot will add 99% of your tokens to the liquidity pool, and check every 10 minutes if the pool is unbalanced.
+The bot will add 99% of your tokens to the liquidity pool, and check every 5 minutes if the pool is unbalanced.
+If the pool is unbalanced, the bot will remove liquidity to the pool and add liquidity again to the active bin.

+The bot will increase allowance to the router contract if needed.

+## Parameters

 You can use the environment variable `TOKEN_0_MAX` and `TOKEN_0_MAX` to set the maximum amount of tokens you want to add to the pool.

-If the pool is unbalanced, the bot will remove liquidity to the pool and add liquidity again to the active bin.

 The liquidity is added on one bin to increase the fees generated.